 Realtime functional brain imaging (rt-fMRI) has opened up the possibility that training individuals to control their own brain activity can bring about changes in behaviour and mental health.
 This course aims to give an in-depth introduction to the basics of realtime functional magnetic resonance imaging (rt-fMRI).
 The course will cover basics of the fMRI-signal, experimental strategies, analysis techniques and evaluation of the capability to achieve clinical outcomes and behavioural change.

 By the end of this programme students will be able to :

-• outline the physical and physiological basics of fMRi imaging
+• outline the technical requirements and capabilities of rt-fMRi imaging

 Minimum Requirement for Award of Credits